Tyounr/AngularTemplate/README.md

 ## Useful extra's

-* http://botmap.surge.sh/ to crawl pages on the SPA
+* [http://botmap.surge.sh/](http://botmap.surge.sh/) to crawl pages ofe the SPA (Single Page Application).
+* [Notepad++](https://notepad.plus/) is a useful notepad that adds more functions over the standard notepad on your Windows device.

 ## Useful extensions for Visual Studio Code